jcubic/lips/docs/docs/scheme-intro/continuations.md

 ## What is continuation?

 In Scheme a continuation is a thing that is waiting for an expression to be evaluated.
+When you have an expression the arguments are evaluated first, so the function application is waiting for the arguments to get evaluated before the function can be applied.

 If you have code like this: